sidprasad/RewriteVerificationSystem/verifier/README.txt

 	%Constant case
 	treeify(X, t(X,[])).

-While the constant case needs to be expressed only once, a seperate 'treeify' predicate must be defined for each operator symbol.
+While the constant case needs to be expressed only once, a separate 'treeify' predicate must be defined for each operator symbol.